1100011Dawg/Obsidian_Dawson/School/IB History/history of the amircas/Unit 2.md

 	 - **Generally a centrest leader pushing small reforms in agriculture, labour, and the military, he was a Mexican president**
 		 - Lost a arm due to the revelution, fighting of Villa
 		 - Militaryly: relied on regional bosses, rotated them so they don build up power, gave out bribes to keep them loyal[^1]
-		 - Labour: dealede with CROM, was kee assest
+		 - Labour: dealede with CROM, was key assest
 		 - Aggricultural:didn support full agrarian reform, started with Ägrarian Regularory Law of 1922.
 Though 2500 still owned half of land
 		 - Recognition:Needed forign recognition, hard because US watned reperations.
 Bucareli Accords, Huerta brokered with the united states Obregon felt that he sold out.
 		 - Choose Calles over De Huearta for president